-Cultured ghee vs ghee is the latest diet fix dairy sensitives often face these days.
-Modern dieticians are widely recommending cultured ghee in the diet because this wholesome dairy product is a nutritious food item that can wonderfully enhance the taste of a dish as well as it offers lots of health benefits.
+Cultured ghee vs. ghee is the latest diet fix dairy sensitives often face these days.
+Modern dieticians are widely recommending cultured ghee in the diet because this wholesome dairy product is a nutritious food item that can wonderfully enhance the taste of a dish and offers many health benefits.

-Let’s explore the difference and similarity cultured ghee vs. ghee by studying cultured ghee vs. ghee comparison.
+Let’s explore the difference and similarities between cultured ghee vs. ghee by studying the cultured ghee vs. ghee comparison.

 What is ghee?
 Cultured ghee vs. ghee

-Ghee is the milky fat and it gets cooked from pure milk.
-For example, if we are talking about cow ghee, it is the milk fat of pure cow milk, and it is also known as clarified butter, brown butter, etc. Ghee is cooked from dairy butter, which is made from cow milk.
-Different types of ghee are prepared: cultured ghee is one of the popular ghee varieties, the world is quite enthusiastic about.
+Ghee is milky fat, and it gets cooked from pure milk.
+For example, if we are talking about cow ghee, it is the milk fat of pure cow milk and is also known as clarified butter, brown butter, etc. Ghee is cooked from dairy butter, which is made from cow milk.
+Different types of ghee are prepared: cultured ghee is one of the most popular ghee varieties in the world is enthusiastic about.